phuchoang2603/sis-arxiv-vad-papers/content/papers/A VLM-based Method for Visual Anomaly Detection in Robotic Scientific Laboratories/index.md

 categories:
 - Semi Supervised
 github_link:
-description: Proposes a vision-language reasoning approach utilizing hierarchical prompts and Chain-of-Thought inference for process anomaly detection in scientific experiments.
+summary: Proposes a vision-language reasoning approach utilizing hierarchical prompts and Chain-of-Thought inference for process anomaly detection in scientific experiments.
 Constructs a benchmark based on real chemical laboratory workflows and demonstrates improved accuracy with prompt